danlanko/stackshouse/README.md

 # stackshouse
-Stackshouse is a creative studio - Developed with Django by danlanko
+Stackshouse is a creative studio -

-NOTE: database connection is MYSQL . you'd have to set up mysql database name 'stack' before running migrations
+Simple website with Django CMS